 The Reference Bacteriology Laboratory offers identification of selected bacterial pathogens from human sources which are of public health importance.
 Only pure viable cultures of clinically significant bacterial isolates are accepted.
-These include those of public health interest as well as those which Indiana State law requires to be submitted: Neisseria meningitides and Haemophilus influenzae from invasive disease, shiga-toxin producing E. coli, vancomycin-resistant Staphylococcus aureus, Listeria monocytogenes, and Salmonella sp.
+These include those of public health interest as well as those that Indiana State law requires to be submitted: Neisseria meningitides and Haemophilus influenzae from invasive disease, shiga-toxin producing E. coli, vancomycin-resistant Staphylococcus aureus, Listeria monocytogenes, and Salmonella sp.
 Isolates of Bordetella parapertussis, Bordetella pertussis, Legionella sp. and Corynebacterium diphtheriae from clinical specimens are accepted for confirmation.
 Grouping/typing is provided when appropriate.
 This laboratory is not a general identification service for laboratories that provide human clinical specimen testing.
-Obtain approval to submit isolates or specimens by calling ISDH Surveillance and Investigation at (317) 233-7125.
+Obtain approval to submit isolates or specimens by calling IDOH Surveillance and Investigation at (317) 233-7125.

 The Serology Laboratory offers serological analyses for infections of public health importance, including HIV, Hepatitis A, B, and C, and Syphilis.
-It also tests for antibodies to infections associated with vaccine preventable diseases and vector borne pathogens such as Measles (Rubeola), Mumps, Rubella, West Nile Virus, and Arbovirus (WEE, EEE, SLE, CE).
+It also tests for antibodies to infections associated with vaccine-preventable diseases and vector-borne pathogens such as Measles (Rubeola), Mumps, Rubella, West Nile Virus, and Arbovirus (WEE, EEE, SLE, CE).

 The Virology Laboratory provides testing to detect and identify viruses pathogenic to humans which may be of public health importance.
 Some viruses are isolated in culture, e.g., respiratory viruses, herpes viruses causing skin lesions, enteroviruses, and mumps and measles viruses.
 Detection of nucleic acids in infected specimens is used to identify infections caused by mumps, influenza virus, and to subtype influenza isolates.